FOR IMMEDIATE RELEASE:

 (October 6, 2012, Millen, Georgia)

 On September 29, 2012, archaeo-geophysicist Daniel Elliott of the LAMAR Institute joined a team of researchers converging on the 1864 prison camp known as Camp Lawton.
 This prison, located in rural Jenkins County, Georgia, was slated to be the largest prison in the world, only to be abandoned a few weeks before the arrival of U.S. Army troops from the 20th Corps.
 The 2012 season of archaeological exploration at Camp Lawton is boosted by the arrival of PBS Time Team America.
 The project team, led by geophysicist Meg Watters, hoped to locate the walls of the prison and by all accounts the project was a rousing success.
 This work built on previous scholarship at the prison site, which included ground penetrating radar (GPR) surveys in 2005 and 2009 and systematic metal detection surveys in 2010.
 The 2012 season included a cast of characters and archaeological toys that dazzled even the most hardened archaeologist.
 This included four teams collecting GPR data, one team surveying with a flux gate gradiometer, another surveying for electro-magnetics (EM), half a dozen metal detectorists, a backhoe, and several dozen archaeologists armed with shovels, screens and trowels.
 The flurry of activity lasted one week, ending on October 5th.
 Three walls of the prison were identified and several areas occupied by Yankee prisoners and their Confederate guards were sampled.
 Now the tedious work begins in cleaning, analyzing, identifying, stabilizing and reporting on this massive undertaking.
-The PBS Time Team America episode at Camp Lawton will air sometime in mid-2013.
+The PBS Time Team America episode at Camp Lawton will air sometime in 2014.

 More Fort Hawkins Discoveries